SD-WAN Headend Design Guidelines

 -

-The topology used for both active/active and active/standby modes is illustrated in the figure below.
+Sample Topology: A sample topology used for both active-active and active-standby modes is illustrated in the figure below.
 Note that although the topology is identical for the two modes, the software configuration differs for Controllers and VOS devices (branches).

 - Advantages:

-- Full Redundancy in Active/Standby Mode—In this configuration, primary and secondary clusters have identical number of analytics, search, and log forwarder nodes.
+- Full Redundancy in Active-Standby Mode—In this configuration, primary and secondary clusters have identical number of analytics, search, and log forwarder nodes.
 VOS devices are configured to send one copy of the logs to Controllers.
 ADC load balancers on the Controllers are configured to send logs to only the primary cluster when all its Analytics nodes are up.
 When Analytics nodes are down, the load balancers automatically send logs to the Analytics cluster in the secondary data center.
-For information about configuring clusters in active/active and active/standby mode, see Configure a Secondary Cluster for Log Collection.
+For information about configuring clusters in active-standby mode, see Configure a Secondary Cluster for Log Collection.

 - Advantages: